allenkei/GraphFL/README.md

 ## How to Reproduce the Results

+To reproduce the results in the paper, use the Jupyter notebook `CD_GFL_demo.ipynb`.

 1. **Simulated Data**
-   To reproduce the results in the paper, use the Jupyter notebook `CD_GFL_demo.ipynb`.
     For example, use `sim_data_s1.py` to generate simulated data for Scenario 1, which will be saved to the `data/` folder .

 2. **Simulation Study**
    To apply the GFL method for nodal clustering, use the script `CD_GFL_sim.py`.
-The output will be saved at the `result/` folder.
+The script uses the data saved in the `data/` folder, and the output will be saved at the `result/` folder.

 3. **Real Data Experiments**
    For read data experiments, run the script `CD_GFL_real.py`.
 The result will be saved at the `result/` folder.
 Additionally, the R scripts in the folder of the two data set can be used to reproduce the figures shown in the paper.